HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/csa2t_trbl_nbllogtrc.md

-# Enabling client side logging and tracing
+# Enabling client-side logging and tracing

 Modify the custom properties cc.isDebug and cc.traceConfig in the WP CommonComponentConfigService to enable client-side logging and tracing.